simonvh/fluff/README.md

 fluff_profile.py
 ----------------
 Produces output like a Genome Browser screenshot.
-Currently only BAM profiles and gene annotation can be visualized.
+Currently only BAM profiles and gene annotation (in [BED12](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) can be visualized.

 fluff_bandplot.py
 -----------------